 Figure 7 compares a number of risks to Alaskans with highway avalanche risk in terms of deaths per year.
-Alaska accidental death figures are from State of Alaska Department of Health and Social Services, Division of Public Health, Bureau of Vital Statistics, Unintentional Injury Deaths for Alaska statistics for 1999-2009.
+Alaska accidental death figures are from State of Alaska Department of Health and Social Services, Division of Public Health, Bureau of Vital Statistics, Unintentional Injury Deaths for Alaska statistics for 2003 - 2013.
 Alaska and High AHI sources are detailed in Appendix 15 References, under Residual Risk.

 Among Alaska highways, only the Seward and the Richardson Highways have full modern avalanche programs.
 There are limited programs on the Dalton Highway, the Copper River Highway, the Klondike Highway, and Thane Road.
-The Parks Highway, the Haines Highway, and several other less-traveled roads in Alaska have avalanche issues but no avalanche programs.
+The Haines Highway and several other lesstraveled roads in Alaska have avalanche issues but no avalanche programs.